 Why( e.g. Why am I testing this?
 Why does this feature work like this, why does it not work like that, why will anyone be interested in buying this product),

 What If (e.g. what if they don’t use it the way I’ve itemized, what if the device falls down, what if it falls into water, what if this feature fails etc).

 And when pressured with time I ask for example Which of these is most important to consider, which feature or area has the highest risk and make the PUT fail in real life, which of these can ruin the image of the company etc.

 There are a few of the tools that I initiate all the time as soon as I start on a project, for example, start on a project I usually initiate the communication Mindset Tool.
 I find it useful all the time and I can’t do without it.
 In as much as people feel communication is a common thing, I see that a lot of testers have a lot of problems in this area everywhere I’ve presented this.

 How can testers equip themselves to test irrespective of any domain and any tool choice they may or may not have?

-One of the goal and advantage of the Mindset Toolkit is to help a tester come up with valuable test ideas irrespective of domain and availability of tool.
-This does not in anyway remove the importance of tools but it doesn’t make testing impossible when there’s a lack of tools.
+One of the goals and advantages of the Mindset Toolkit is to help a tester come up with valuable test ideas irrespective of domain and availability of the tool.
+This does not in any way remove the importance of tools but it doesn’t make testing impossible when there’s a lack of tools.